lvanan/consensus-analyzer/README.md

 * ``cd consensus-analyzer``
 * ``make``

-## Further instructions

 The second part of the above assumes that PRISM is in a directory called ``prism`` one level up.
 If you want to use a PRISM distribution located elsewhere, build like this:

 * ``make PRISM_DIR=/some/copy/of/prism``

+## Usage instructions

 Run ``bin/run``with parameters:
 * path to configuration file
+* path to the output file
 * flag true if running with backward transitions, false otherwise

+Configuration example: ./resources/cnf_simple.yaml

-Run example: bin/run resources/cnf_simple.yaml true
+Run example: bin/run ./resources/cnf_simple.yaml resources true

-In the output one can see the probability and expected number of messages for different combinations of backward transitions.

 TODO:
-* add negations to literals - Folu
 * split configuration file on distinct 2 files: for probability and for specification - Folu
-* add formula conversion to CNF if it's in another form
 * for each backward transition create a separate .dot representation
 * how to add prism precision
 * figure out how to connect prism with maven and build the project as a single jar with fat jar